ftodoric/fer-su/README.md

 # Machine Learning Course | FER

-Laboratory assignments of this course are solved using [Jupyter Notebook](https://jupyter.org/) interactive enviroment.
+For this course, [Jupyter Notebook](https://jupyter.org/) interactive environment is used.

 ### Requirements
 Python libraries: